 - Runs true to size

-- Runs medium to wide width (men’s models are wider than women’s).
+- Fits medium width (men’s models are wider than women’s).

-- Works for most foot volumes from low to high, but might be roomy on low volume feet.
+- Works for most foot volumes from low to high.
+I was able to cinch them well on my low volume feet.

 Compared to Vivobarefoot, Xero has a straighter cut with more width and volume in the midfoot and heel area.